lorenzobabini/ocr_in_python/README.md

 Since **EasyOCR** is a newer library that offers great development potential and great features, such as multilingual recognition and much detailed outputs, I tried to use it instead of the more traditional Tesseract.
 For EasyOCR the requisites are higher, and you need a more updated Python version.
 There could be some issues beacuse of PyTorch.

 I think EasyOCR cannot replace the simple features of Tesseract, especially because the output is a nested detailed list with 3 items (bounding box, the text detected and confident level) and I don’t know how to obtain a simple text that maintains the original line division of the document.
 So I tried EasyOCR to obtain new outputs:

+- 7C easyocr_images: from every preprocessed image, we obtain as output a different image with OCRed text annotated.
+Based on different confidence levels, It is possible to diffently color the annotated text for example: green if codidence > 0.8, yellow if <0.8 and > 0.5, red if < 0.5)

 ## Postprocessing
 The main postprocessing technique is spellcheking, to detect transciption errors in OCRed text.
 Since there are not many good libraries for Italian spellchecking, here this task is performed using glossaries: OCRed words not included in our Italian glossaries are reported as errors.
 The Italian glossaries I use are build by me grouping various sources.